 As long as you request your ticket during the request period window, the timing of your request has no bearing on whether you are selected.
 In other words, you can be the first person to request or the last, but it does not affect you getting a ticket.

-While this is typically a problem only for high-demand games, keep in mind that there may be several thousand students logging into the system at the same time.
+This is typically a problem only for high-demand games, where there may be several thousand students logging into the system at the same time.
 We may have a very limited amount of tickets to sell, and they will go quickly.
-As an example, during the first-come, first-served sales period that occurred after claim period 1 and 2 for those on the waiting list for the Alabama game in 2016, we had a small number of tickets available, and they sold out in seven seconds.
+As an example, during the first-come, first-served sales period that occurred after claim periods 1 and 2 for those on the waiting list for the Alabama game in 2016, we had a small number of tickets available and they sold out in seven seconds.

-Yes and no. If you have a high number of loyalty points, it can lower your chances of being selected if you are part of a group with others who do not have many points.
-In that situation, it can be a disadvantage.
-On the other hand, if you do not have a high number of loyalty points, it can better your chances.
+It can go either way.
+If you have a high number of loyalty points, your chance of being selected may be lower if you are part of a group with others who have fewer points.
+On the other hand, if you do not have a high number of loyalty points, being part of a group can better your chances.
 And if the group leader is selected, the entire group is selected.
-In those cases, it can be an advantage.

 To be eligible to log into the ticketing system, you must be enrolled in classes and assessed the full student programs and services fee.
-If you meet this criteria and still receive this message, it could be due to a hold on your account.
+If you meet these criteria and still receive a message that you’re ineligible, it could be due to a hold on your account.
 If you are not aware of a hold on your account and we have not blocked students due to a special sales period, feel free to contact Big Orange Tix and we can look at your account.

 Unfortunately, we do not offer refunds for tickets.

 Yes.
 Seat locations for away games are determined by when tickets are picked up.
 We know many students want to sit with friends, but class may prevent them from picking up their tickets together.
 A site has been created just for this purpose.
-A student can designate someone to pick up their ticket for them by logging on to pickupmytix.utk.edu using their NetID and password (not the same as the Big Orange Tix passoword).
+You can designate someone to pick up your ticket for them by logging on to pickupmytix.utk.edu using your NetID and password (not the same as your Big Orange Tix password).
 Read full instructions on designating someone to pick up your ticket.